 Use the rectangular base pieces and triangular brace pieces to make the gingerbread house fronts stand up.
 It occurred to me as I was assembling the houses that you really only need the triangular brace pieces, and don't really need to make a base if you don't want to.

 Cut pieces of edible wafer paper to cover the empty windows and glue in place with more royal icing.
 I just used the plain white wafer paper for my display, but if you'd like to color your wafer paper, here's my post on three different techniques for coloring wafer paper, and their benefits and drawbacks.

 Free Printable Gingerbread House Candle Holder Village Templates

 Ready to start baking?
-Remember, here's the recipe for my favorite gingerbread house dough, and download the Free Printable Gingerbread House Village Candle Holder Templates in a zip file here.
+Remember, here's the recipe for my favorite gingerbread house dough, and download the Free Printable Gingerbread House Village Candle Holder Templates in a single PDF file here.